 Playing opposite is Glenn Ford; like Brando, on a roll in 1956 after hitting successive homers with Blackboard Jungle, Trial and Ransom.
 Second-billed to the Method Man, Ford, 40, has the bigger part, as the nerve-shredded, eager-to-please officer in charge of bringing democracy (anyone remember that?) to the hamlet.
 We’ll see who wins out, and how.
 Ford amps it up (rather too much) and he was in a low-burn competition with Brando throughout the shoot, to Marlon’s devilish dick-with-everyone amusement.

-Paul Ford recreates his stage role ( played 1027 times on Broadway) as the dumbstruck ‘Col.Wainwright Purdy III’ and is a kick, ditto Eddie Albert as the captain manically obsessed with organic farming.
-Directed by Daniel Mann, running 99 minutes, it may be dated and a product of its time, but it’s gentle and warm, with plaintive scoring of traditional music in the background.
+Paul Ford recreates his stage role ( played 1,027 times on Broadway) as the dumbstruck ‘Col.Wainwright Purdy III’ and he’s a kick, ditto Eddie Albert, as the captain manically obsessed with organic farming.
+Directed by Daniel Mann, running 99 minutes, it may be dated, a product of its time, but it’s gentle and warm, with plaintive scoring of traditional music in the background.